metalbear-co/mirrord.dev/content/docs/managing-mirrord/policies/index.md

 kubectl get crd mirrordpolicies.policies.mirrord.metalbear.co -o jsonpath='{.spec.versions[-1].schema.openAPIV3Schema.properties.spec.properties.block.items.enum}'
 ```

+### Controllable features

+Some policies allow for changing the behaviour of features, instead of just blocking an
+action from happening, these policies modify the parameters of the action.

+- `env` -

 ### Restricting targets affected by mirrord policies

 By default, mirrord policies apply to all targets in the namespace or cluster.